MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 43: 18.11.19
+* Learned about Git and production and developement using Webpack (66%).
+This is also very complicated.
+I guess most things are, when you don't know them.
+So got to keep on...
+* Managed to turn the unhappy customer happy again.

 ## Day 42: 17.11.19
 * Finished the testing section and moved on to the deploying section (65%).
 At this point it feels like I've forgotten everything about React.
 I will probably need to start this course all over again.
 That tells me I'm going about this the wrong way, again.
 But for now I will stick to the plan.
 Im soon done, and then I'll start building stuff.